Welcome to the Infectious Diseases Fellowship Program at The George Washington University!

 -

 The Washington DC Veterans Affairs Medical Center (DC-VAMC) is a 295-bed acute-care hospital and the only VA within the District of Columbia.
-The DC-VAMC mission is to respect and serve our Nation’s Veterans by honoring them with excellent health care at our main facility, at our six community-based outpatient clinics and at the 120-bed rehabilitation center and hospice located on the campus in Northwest DC.
+The DC-VAMC mission is to respect and serve our Nation’s Veterans by honoring them with excellent health care at our main facility, at our six community-based outpatient clinics and at the 145-bed rehabilitation center and hospice located on the campus in Northwest DC.
 There are 22 ICU beds in addition to two step-down units.
 Renovations are currently underway to further expand beds in acute and intensive care facilities.
 In addition to an active emergency department, medical and surgical services, the hospital is the regional VA referral center for cardiac surgery and catheterization and hematologic malignancies.
-A regional solid-organ transplant center is set to open by December 2021.
+The DC-VAMC partners with MedStar Georgetown Transplant Institute to provide liver and kidney transplant services.

 - Fellows interested in Medical Education have a number of opportunities to become involved in teaching opportunities at both institutions.
 The DC-VAMC hosts students, residents and fellows in training from GWU, Walter Reed, Georgetown and Howard Universities.
 Each year, medical students and Internal Medicine residents participate in the DC-VAMC Infectious Diseases Consult Elective and the DC-VAMC Antimicrobial Stewardship Elective.